 10. Taiwan, $45/day

-That said, high-end food and clothing prices in Taiwan can sometimes be at US-level.
-Intercity traveling is either expensive with the High-Speed Rail (HSR), or time-consuming with slightly cheaper options.
-Internet is also not as cheap as in the countries above.
+That said, high-end food and clothing prices in Taiwan can sometimes be at US levels.
+Intercity traveling is either expensive on the high-speed rail (HSR) or time-consuming (if slightly cheaper).
+The internet is also not as cheap as in the countries above.

 - SIM card with data: $33 for unlimited data with 28-day validity